MaikDulle/MaikDulle.github.io/_posts/2024-01-26-Scrape and Analyze_GoogleMapsData.md

 ```
 ![NOR](/img/posts/GoogleMaps/numberofreviews.png)<!-- -->

+We see that GooglePlex has a lot more reviews than the other companies.
+Googleplex having around 10k reviews followed by KaspPro with 581 reviews.
+Googleplex is clearly an outlier in this category.

 <br>

+### Correlation analysis

 As a plus we will also check if the Google rating is correlated to the number of reviews.
 But before we do, we check for normality via QQ plot.